KyneSilverhide/WoWRoster/README.md

 * Search by name, class, specialization or level
 * Add or remove your members to the roster with a single click
 * Display which buffs will be available based on the current roster
+* Display the ratio of plate/armor/leather/cloth and the class distribution

 # Planned Features
 * Warn you when your raid composition is incorrect (more or less than 3 tanks, no healer, etc.)